 - Futurist Projections and the changing workforce

 The workforce has always been changing but the pace of change is accelerating.
-Employers, employees, and jobseekers need to be forward thinking and imagining what the workplace will look like in the next year, in 5 or in 10 years?
+Employers, employees, and jobseekers need to be forward thinking and imagining what the workplace will look like in the next year and on through the next decade.
 This track will encourage forward-thinking debate to understand what we need to do now to gain career resilience for the future.

 Types of Sessions Accepted